Chapter 17:

 How do you even perform CPR on a mythical creature?

 ’Celphi!’
-I looked up at him and was met by his face.
+I looked up at his face.

 ’You can also just kiss me.
 Another manner to declare your affection for me’, he whispered, not to my ears, but to my lips.